Can a headstand be pain-free?

 What to do when experiencing pain in a headstand?

 Stop and assess what is causing the problem.
 In the process of doing that, it’s worth recording yourself too.
-What we are doing and what we think we are doing while upside down is often two different realities.
+What we are doing and what we think we are doing while upside-down is often two different stories.
 Once you identify the problem try to fix it by following the suggestions above.
-Working with an experienced teacher can save you time and the risk of injury and I am dedicated to help all my students interested in inversions develop their practice.
+Working with an experienced teacher can save you time and the risk of injury.